videoDAC/streaming-back-end/ROADMAP.md

 - Query a dynamic onchain registry of rtmp endpoints for {server-address}, to provide publisher with list of stages they can publish on
 - Perhaps even embed an _Infinite Permissionless Digital Stage_ inside OBS, and start streaming to it when you open OBS.

-### Wallet Integration

-If the playback of content can be linked to an Ethereum wallet, this can result in peer-to-peer payment direct from viewer to publisher in real time.

-#### Single Channel Burner Wallet Web App

-Rough sketch of user journey:

-- User loads e.g. http://criticaltv.videodac.eth.link
-- This loads a page from IPFS containing:
-  - a Video Player
-  - a Burner Wallet
-- User presses play
-- If Burner balance > 0, play video, show balance, and pay to criticaltv.videodac.eth
-- If Burner balance = 0, do not play video, do not pay to anyone.

 ## Stage Operator Product